Best Mouse for Rainbow Six Siege - The Ultimate Guide

 A mouse is one of the most important pieces of PC hardware that money can buy, and this is even more true if you're playing a game where one precise shot can change the course of an entire round.

-Learning Rainbow Six Siege is difficult enough as is (the game has a pretty steep learning curve, which makes it all the more rewarding to master if you’re asking us) so you definitely don’t want to be held back by your gear in the process.
-Even if you’re already intimately familiar with all the nooks and crannies of every map you’ll still want to make sure that your mouse does exactly what you want it to do in the game, so that’s where we come in.
+Learning Rainbow Six Siege is difficult enough as is (the game has a pretty steep learning curve, which makes it all the more rewarding to master if you're asking us) so you definitely don't want to be held back by your gear in the process.
+Even if you're already intimately familiar with all the nooks and crannies of every map you'll still want to make sure that your mouse does exactly what you want it to do in the game, and that's where we come in.

 We have unleashed our drones in order to scout out what kind of gaming mice the Rainbow Six professionals are using, and we came up with this list.
 In it you'll find the five most used mice, along with a little bit of information on their standout features.
 This'll serve as an ideal baseline for anyone who's looking for a new mouse, so have fun reading!